Longferret/Minecraft-Clone/readme.md

 # Improvements
-These improvement are the improvement made after the presentation of my master thesis and solve some problem explained in my [report](https://github.com/Longferret/Minecraft-Clone/blob/main/report.pdf).
+These improvement were made after the presentation of my master thesis and solve some problems explained in my [report](https://github.com/Longferret/Minecraft-Clone/blob/main/report.pdf).

 ## Buffer all
 Merge of the wait and exec GPU function for a better visibility and scalability.
 Which means the view and position are now buffered